Lee-William/snapi-template/libraries/trusted-access/appwebdev/md/introduction.md

 # Introduction

-This technical guide is meant for developers of Web or Mobile Apps integrating with the NDI Authentication Service Provider (ASP), to perform user authentication with NDI.
-The App may also leverage the NDI ASP as an OpenID Connect Provider, to obtain access tokens to access API/resources of a protected domain, which may be a Government or commercial entity such as a bank.
+This section is meant for developers of Web or Mobile Apps, looking to integrate with the NDI Authentication Service Provider (ASP) in order to carry out user authentication with NDI.
+Developers may also leverage on the NDI ASP as an OpenID Connect Provider, to obtain access tokens to access API/resources of a protected domain, which could possibly be a Government or commercial entity such as a bank.

 ## NDI Authentication Service Overview